salrashid123/gcp_tokendistributor/README.md

 ```

 >> **Some notes about using the TPM to seal data**
   * Decryption of TPM based data by the TokenClient is visible by the GCP Hypervisor.
-If the threat model why you are using this configuration strictly stipulates that hypervisor cannot read or corrupt VM memory then that would likely mean you also cannot a vTPM.
+If the threat model why you are using this configuration strictly stipulates that hypervisor cannot read or corrupt VM memory then that would likely mean you also cannot a vTPM to _directly_ encode a secret.
+However, there are workarounds to securely transfers a secret using the vTPM AND Confidential compute instance.
+For more details, see the section below "Indirect secret sealing using vTPM for Confidential Compute"
   * Note that GCP Confidential Compute instances uses SEV and not SNP.
 Please see [AMD SEV-SNP:  Strengthening VM Isolation with Integrity Protection](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)